ShahzebFarruk/Sentiment_Analysis/README.md

    remining only Treebank Tokenizer was used along with WordNetlemmatizer.

 ### B) Splitting Dataset/Corpus: ###
 * The dataset/corpus is split into 66.6% of Training data and 33.3% of test data.
-Moreover, the data is shuffledeverytime the code is re-run such that different instances are shuffled between test and train datasets.
+Moreover, the data is shuffled everytime the code is re-run such that different instances are shuffled between test and train datasets.

 ### C) Feature Engineering: ###